UNINETTSigma2/documentation/jobs/job_types/saga_job_types.md

 - __Job Scripts__: {ref}`job_scripts_saga_bigmem`

 *Bigmem* jobs are meant for jobs that need a lot of memory (RAM), typically more than 8 GiB per cpu.
-(The _normal_ nodes on Fram have slightly more than 4.5 GiB per cpu.)
+(The _normal_ nodes on Saga have slightly more than 4.5 GiB per cpu.)

 Can be combined with `--qos=devel` to get higher priority but maximum wall time (2h)